Castrou/csse4011/pracs/prac2/README.md

 Host controller interface successfully implemented.
 Both Argon and B_L4753_IOT01A communicate using the following packet format, where each item is 1 byte:
 `<PREAMBLE><TYPExLENGTH><DATAFIELD1>[<DATAFIELD2>]`
-PREAMBLE: 0xAA - ensures signal is a packet
+PREAMBLE: 0xAA - ensures signal is a packet.
 TYPExLENGTH: 4 type bits masked combined with 4 length bits.
 TYPE: 0x01 for REQUEST; 0x02 for RESPONSE.
 LENGTH: Total number of bytes from datafields.